Colleges by Location

 Retention Rate

-The freshman retention rate for University of New Hampshire was 85.8% in 2022, which is considered an above-average retention rate and is indicative of the quality of educational experience at this school.
+As reported in 2025, the freshman retention rate for University of New Hampshire was 87.3%, demonstrating the exceptional quality of the educational experience at this institution.

-Another important metric to consider is the graduation rate.
-This rate indicates how many students finish their degrees within a certain timeframe.
-At this academic institution, the proportion of students graduating in six years is 78%, which is considered an above-average graduation rate.
+The graduation rate is another indicator to take into account.
+This metric measures how efficiently students complete their degrees within a specific time period.
+At this school, the rate of students graduating within six years is 76%, which is considered an above-average graduation rate.

 Student Body